maroacc/fight-detection/README.md

 ## Fight detection using InceptionV3 + LSTM:
+### Cross-validation
+The dataset composed of 300 videos.
+It is balanced with an equal number of samples for each class.
+To ensure the accuracy of the model, the dataset was split into three sets: a 70% training set, a 15% test set, and a 15% validation set.
+This split was done to allow the model to learn from the training set, test its accuracy on the test set, and validate its performance on the validation set.
+By utilizing this methodology, the resulting model should be capable of accurately classifying new, unseen videos as either fight or no fight with high precision.
 ### Training

 Surveillance Camera Fight Detection using a pretrained InceptionV3 base model + a LSTM architecture.